tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} The documentation doesn't just provide reference information (e.g., auto-generated API documentation) but also explains how to use the API with tutorials guiding users through common use cases and journeys.
 The content should address the *most common* use cases intended for the product.
 (Fringe use cases don't need to be documented because too much information can dilute the emphasis on the core journeys.) {{cb-end}}

-{{cb}} Documentation is available at the same time the feature is released and made available to users, not after the fact. {{cb-end}}
+{{cb}} Documentation is available at the same time the feature is released and made available to users, not after the fact.
+Versions in the release notes correspond with the actual version of the product. {{cb-end}}

 {{cb}} Code samples are available in the user's target language.
 This might mean providing multiple code samples. {{cb-end}}

 {{cb}} Options for support are provided, even if the support merely involves posting to a peer-monitored forum. {{cb-end}}

 {{cb}} The code in the doc site offers interactivity that allows users to interact with the functions, API calls, or other calls, often using their custom data.
-Typically, with REST APIs, an API Explorer allows users to try out requests using their own data.
+Typically, with REST APIs, an API explorer allows users to try out requests using their own data.
 Seeing responses with your own data can make the API seem more relevant. {{cb-end}}

 {{cb}} If the product has a code repository similar to features on GitHub, this repository is actively monitored when users log issues or submit pull requests.
 Users aren't simply ignored. {{cb-end}}

 {{cb}} A feedback option is included in the docs so that the writers can stay attuned to what information readers might want to communicate to them.
-This also helps users feel more relevant and listened to. {{cb-end}}
+This helps users feel more relevant and listened to. {{cb-end}}

 </ul>